allenmcao/Mining-Rig-Restarter/README.md

 ```sh
 pipenv install
 ```
 Create a file `/rig-restarter/rigs.json` with the mandatory fields.
-Look at `/rig-restarter/rigs-example.json` for the simplest possible to immediately get started.
+Look at `/rig-restarter/rigs-example.json` for the simplest possible config to get started.

 Once you are done, run `/rig-restarter/main.py` in order to launch the script.

-For windows,
+## How it works

 ## Config